-The Maine Department of Conservation, Bureau of Parks and Lands manages one-half million acres of land in Maine for a mix of activities, including hunting and trapping, for its citizens and visitors.
-The safety of all visitors is of primary concern to the bureau.
-Certain heavily developed and high-use areas are closed to hunting for all or part of the year.
-At other areas, the bureau provides as many hunting and trapping opportunities as are reasonable and consistent with its mandates and with visitor safety.
+The Maine Department of Agriculture, Conservation and Forestry, Bureau of Parks and Lands manages one-half million acres of land in Maine for a mix of activities, including hunting and trapping.
+The safety of all visitors is the Bureau’s primary concern, so certain heavily developed and high-use areas are closed to hunting for all or part of the year.
+In other areas, the bureau provides as many hunting and trapping opportunities as are reasonable and consistent with its mandates and with visitor safety.
 Hunters and trappers are asked to exercise due caution and care for the safety and enjoyment of other visitors when using Bureau lands by obeying posted information and the rules listed below.
 General hunting, except where specifically prohibited, is allowed from the day after Labor Day to May 31.
 Hunting and trapping must conform with State of Maine laws, MDIFW rules, and local ordinances.
 Trapping on state park or historic site land in organized townships requires the written permission of the Bureau.
 There is no hunting allowed in the restricted zone of the Allagash Wilderness Waterway between May 1 and September 30.

-Please call (207) 287-3821, TTY (207) 287-2213 or write to:
+For more information, please call (207) 287-3821, TTY (207) 287-2213 or write to:

-Maine Bureau of Parks and Lands, 22 State House Station, Augusta, Maine 04333-0022
+Maine Bureau of Parks and Lands

 Bear Hunting: A permit is required from the Maine Bureau of Parks and Lands to place bait on Public Reserved Land for the purpose of hunting bear.

 All MDIFW-owned Wildlife Management Areas (WMA), except Steve Powell WMA (Swan Island) and portions of Steep Falls and Killick Pond WMA, are open for general- law hunting and trapping.
 See Wildlife Management Areas.

 Camping, fires, and permanent observation stands are all prohibited on MDIFW-owned WMAs.